ryanmaclean/choose_devops/README.md

 ## Visual "Style"
 In the interest of simply getting the idea out there, but at the same time to put some constraints on something in the works for a few years, a TUI was chosen.
-The most common menu-driven config tool used across many operating systems for years would suffice.
+The most common menu-driven config tool used across many operating systems for years would suffice ([ncurses](https://invisible-island.net/ncurses/).

 ![Question 1](choose_devops_q1.png)